ivma1-nhs/eligibility-signposting-api/specification/proxygen-cli/README.md

 There are `make` commands available in the main Makefile:

 * `retrieve-proxygen-key` - this retrieves the private key for our APIM machine account and places it in `~/.proxygen/`.
 This location is where proxygen-cli stores it's configuration.
-* `setup-proxygen-credentials` - this copies the configuration in `/specification/.proxygen` to `~/.proxygen/`, to pre-configure the cli with details of our api.
+* `setup-proxygen-credentials` - this copies the configuration in `/specification/.proxygen` to `~/.proxygen/`, to pre-configure proxygen-cli with details of our API.
 * `get-spec` - this retrieves the specification we have published in the API catalogue (production environment)

 ## Further Usage